 River Forest is a somewhat small village located in the state of Illinois.
-With a population of 11,199 people and two constituent neighborhoods, River Forest is the 204th largest community in Illinois.
-Much of the housing stock in River Forest was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 10,816 people and two constituent neighborhoods, River Forest is the 204th largest community in Illinois.
+River Forest has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 River Forest home prices are not only among the most expensive in Illinois, but River Forest real estate also consistently ranks among the most expensive in America.

-River Forest is a decidedly white-collar village, with fully 92.92% of the workforce employed in white-collar jobs, well above the national average.
+River Forest is a decidedly white-collar village, with fully 94.70% of the workforce employed in white-collar jobs, well above the national average.
 Overall, River Forest is a village of professionals, managers, and sales and office workers.
-There are especially a lot of people living in River Forest who work in management occupations (15.01%), sales jobs (12.39%), and office and administrative support (10.49%).
+There are especially a lot of people living in River Forest who work in management occupations (17.11%), legal occupations (10.46%), and healthcare (9.28%).

 Also of interest is that River Forest has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in River Forest telecommute to their jobs.
-Overall, about 9.97% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.40% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-River Forest is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in River Forest enrolled in college, River Forest has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, River Forest is a college town.
+There are a lot of students in River Forest attending college, and as a result River Forest provides a number of services, amenities and opportunities geared to the needs and activities of students.

 River Forest is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, River Forest’s overall crime rate is lower than average for the country.

 River Forest is a somewhat ethnically-diverse village.
 The people who call River Forest home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of River Forest residents report their race to be White, followed by Asian.
-Important ancestries of people in River Forest include German, English, Italian, and Polish.
+The greatest number of River Forest residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in River Forest include Irish, German, Italian, English, and Polish.

 The most common language spoken in River Forest is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.